ahmetmeleq/Applied-AI-Study-Group-2020/homework1/info_on_homeworks.md

 Please submit your homeworks into the repository as:

 	1- name_surname_preprocessing.ipynb
 	2- name_surname_model.ipynb
-(load your pickle files into your google drive, copy the share link, paste the link inside the model.ipynb notebook)
+	3-load your pickle files into your google drive, copy the share link, paste the link inside the model.ipynb notebook